 To restart SSDI benefits, find out your release date.
 Once you are within 3 months of your release date, your caseworker can help you contact Social Security with information about your upcoming release.

 You can also call Social Security yourself at 1-800-772-1213 to report your release date.
-The person you speak to will give you further instructions.
+The person you speak to can give you further instructions.

 On the day you are released, or as soon as possible after you are released, go to a Social Security office with identification and a document from the prison stating you have been released.
 This lets Social Security know you can start getting payments again.
 You need to give Social Security the address where you will be living.